Read more about the changes made on December 15 here.

 4.1 Services Fees.

 The Fees are stated on the Stripe Pricing Page, unless you and Stripe otherwise agree in writing.
 Stripe may revise the Fees at any time.
-If Stripe revises the Fees for a Service that you are currently using, Stripe will notify you at least 30 days before the revised Fees apply to you.
+If Stripe revises the Fees for a Service that you are currently using, Stripe will notify you at least 30 days (or a longer period if Law requires) before the revised Fees apply to you.

 4.2 Collection of Fees and Other Amounts.